 Fire Damage Assesment

-In the damage assessment module of EFFIS burned areas forest fires were mapped at the end of every fire season, i.e. satellite imagery acquired at the end of September/October every year.
+In the damage assessment module of EFFIS burned areas forest fires were mapped at the end of every fire season, i.e. satellite imagery acquired at the end of September/October every year up to the year 2007.
 This module, which was based on the use of WiFS images of 180m ground spatial resolution, was largely improved in 2007 towards the use of high-spatial resolution satellite imagery.

 A test on the improvement in the information obtained by using data acquired by medium to high-spatial resolution sensors as compared to that obtained in the EFFIS Rapid Assessment was performed for the year 2009.
 Satellite imagery from the Advanced Wide Field Sensor (AWiFS) on board of the Indian Remote Sensing Satellite (IRS) with a spatial ground resolution of 56 m or the Disaster Monitoring Constellation satellites (DMC), with a spatial ground resolution of 32 m were used for this purpose.
 In principle, the spectral and spatial information provided by these satellites would allow the mapping of the burnt scars produced by fires of about 5 to 10 ha or larger.
 In terms of the total burnt area in Europe, this figure corresponds to over 90% of the area burnt by fires every year.